ambient-innovation/django-ai-kit-auth/react-lib/README.md

 For AI-KIT: Authentication to work correctly, it is necessary to place it high in your component tree, so that it contains any components which might try to access user information, or perform user actions like login, logout etc.

+#### Props
+* `apiUrl`: tells the store, where to send login requests.
+  This should be the url to the django backend of your project.
+* `customTheme` a MaterialUI Theme which overrides any default themes this package provides.

 An example `App.tsx` might look like this:

 ```typescript jsx